kenballus/smtp-garden/images/james/README.md

   - `inbox/` is volumized, maps to `/james/app/mail/inbox` within the container.
   - Even though it is not used, `home/.../Maildir/...` was created and volumized for an earlier version of James, and remains enabled (but unused) until it is decided to remove it.  __No mail is currently delivered here.
 See the `james-maildir`image for the alternative.__
   - Future work may include enabling IMAP, POP, installing procmail|maildrop|fdm, adding a locally-running LMTP server, etc.
+- The Apache JAMES project maintainers have confirmed that there is no intrinsic capability for James to send outgoing LMTP mail (i.e. to Dovecot).
+  - `mailetcontainer.xml` in james-maildir has a separate transport option reserved for LMTP-bound traffic, it may be directed to echo or elsewhere as desired (SMTP only).

 ## Useful links
 http://james.apache.org/server/3/config.html